NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 Support: good binary cache coverage, full support in tooling

+A platform in this tier has a set of build jobs that block a channel update in case of failure.

 Developer/user base: most of the Nix developers/users

 * `x86_64-linux`, `gcc`+`glibc`

 ### Tier 1.5

-Same aims and tooling support
+Same aims and tooling support, there are channel blocking jobs

 Fewer developers and users, less testing — significantly more broken packages